Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 Sometimes the best way to build hype is to be mysterious.
 Don’t give it all away in your first promotional campaign.

 People are curious by nature.
-If you tell them everything they need to know right away, they don’t have a reason to follow up to get more information.
+If you tell them everything they need to know immediately, they don’t have a reason to follow up to get more information.

 But if you use teaser promos, it will stimulate their curiosity.